zahanm/abtest-learn/README.md

 Error bars, super crucial.
 How confident are we of the test results?
 Compare to the control conversion level.

 Ultimately, we want to make the decision, which tests should launch, and which should not.

+## Bonus Points

+- Age following a normal distribution, centered on 20